Data-driven extraction of the substructure of quark and gluon jets in proton-proton and heavy-ion collisions: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In summary, our results from \textsc{Pyquen}-generated Monte Carlo samples corroborate previous proof-of-concept studies performed using \textsc{Jewel}, demonstrating that a fully data-driven technique can potentially be used to extract separate quark and gluon jet distributions from experimental samples, without additional knowledge.
-We further extended the previous study by demonstrating that resulting fractions can be applied to $\gamma+$jet and dijet observable values to extract jet substructure observables, such as the jet shape and jet fragmentation.
-The results also show potential for extracting quark and gluon per-jet substructure spectra, involving per-jet quantities, such as jet mass and jet splitting fraction.
-While there are still disparities between the topics and the MC-labeled quark- and gluon-like values, these results suggest potential for an experimental determination of quark and gluon jet spectra and their substructure.
+In summary, our results from \textsc{Pyquen}-generated Monte Carlo samples corroborate previous proof-of-concept studies performed using \textsc{Jewel}, and demonstrate that a fully data-driven technique can potentially be used to extract separate quark and gluon jet distributions from experimental samples, without additional knowledge or templates.
+We extend the previous study by demonstrating that the resulting fractions can be used to extract jet substructure observables for quark- and gluon-like jets from $\gamma$+jet and dijet substructure measurements.
+As a proof-of-principle, we showed results for the jet shape, fragmentation function, jet mass, and splitting function separately for quark- and gluon-like jet topics.
+We additionally found that these results are robust to smearing the multiplicity distributions used to extract the topics by a large background as in heavy-ion collisions.
+These results suggest potential for an experimental determination of quark and gluon jet spectra and their substructure using this technique.

-Though the resulting topics are in good qualitative agreement with the MC generator level truths for quark-like and gluon-like distributions, there are some disagreements, especially in the quark and gluon jet substructure observables.
-One possible explanation for these disparities is that the constsituent multiplicity of quark and gluon jets may not be exactly mutually irreducible.
-Different observables, such as ones derived from machine learning, may be required to yield better results~\cite{komiske}.

-Alternatively, it is possible that quark- and gluon-like jets in dijets are slightly different from the quark- and gluon-like jets in the $\gamma+$jets.
-This would violate the assumption that the signal and background distributions are the same in the mixed input samples.
-Practically, one could still extract the mutually irreducible jet topics using the data-driven technique, as the procedure is always well-defined, and compare with the same extraction using separate theoretical calculation or predictions from event generators to work around this problem.